Irish Skeleton

 Irish Skeleton Athlete since 2023

-Ireland’s first female skeleton athlete since 2014, Éire began her journey in November 2023—and she’s already making history. Éire is the first Irish athlete to compete at either the Junior European or Junior World Championships, placing top 20 in both.
-She also currently holds 10 national records!
+Éire is still fairly new to Skeleton, beginning her journey in November 2023.
+At just 23 Éire is already making history- she is the first Irish athlete to compete at either the Junior European or Junior World Championships, placing top 20 in both. Éire currently holds 10 national records and finished the 2025/6 Season with a World Ranking of 52nd, also earning Irelands first ever Female World Cup Spot!

 • First Irish athlete to compete at either the Junior European or Junior World Championships